payzippy/prestashop-plugin/README.md

 == Installation ==

-1. Extract the plugin folder and copy the folder into your modules folder.
+1. Extract the plugin folder, change the folder's name to payzippy, then copy & paste the folder into your modules folder.

 2. Log in to your Prestashop admin account and click on the modules menu on the panel.